 Food, Drinks & Sailing near Potrero Bay

-Continue around the bend to Pleamar, which has a good selection of dishes.
+AT the bend there is Pleamar, which has a good selection of dishes.
 However, we suggest continuing down the dirt road behind Pleamar for about 100 meters to find a hidden gem.
 You will think you are lost, but trust me, it’s worth it!
 The restaurant is called Azul and it offers a great “rustico” lunch spot right on the water.
 Enjoy delicious ceviche, arroz con camarones and ice cold beer.

 Continue north to find the Hotel Bahia del Sol which is also beautiful for sunset cocktails.
 And they have sushi!
-The Costa Rica Sailing Center is right across the street and you can rent small sailboats, kayaks, paddle boards here: www.costaricasailing.com They also have a wonderful chef and it’s a great spot for lunch or dinner on the water.
+The Costa Rica Sailing Center is right across the street and you can rent small sailboats, kayaks, paddle boards here: www.costaricasailing.com.
+The former owner of Angelina’s in Flamingo has recently opened Hemingway’s at the Sailing Center and it’s a great spot for lunch or dinner on the water.

-We also are fans of the food at El Castillo, The Shack (breakfast and lunch) and Perla’s all of which have good menus and drinks.
+We also are fans of the food at The Shack (great breakfast and lunch) and Perla’s all of which have good menus and drinks.
 Perla’s frequently has live music in the evenings.
-Next to The Shack there is a new craft brewery with an outdoor beer garden.
-Past Perla’s, take a sharp left and you will find another favorite, La Forketta.
+Next to The Shack there is a craft brewery called Potrero Brewing Company with an outdoor beer garden and food court.
+Craft breweries like this are getting established all over the area and this is a fun, family friendly destination for some great local beers (see our Blog for more) Past Perla’s, take a sharp left and you will find another favorite, La Forketta.
 The chef and his wife are the owners, with a lovely staff that serves the best Italian in the area.
-Carpaccio, pastas, great custom pizzas, and homemade Lemoncello.
+Carpaccio, seafood, pastas, great custom pizzas, and homemade Limoncello.

 Food, Drinks & Zip Lining in Potrero

-If you want an upscale, gorgeous spot, there is Casa Chameleon, out past Hotel Sugar Beach, in Las Catalina’s development.
+If you want an upscale, gorgeous spot, there is Casa Chameleon in Las Catalinas development.
 This is an adults-only boutique hotel, with access to the public for drinks and dining.
-You must make reservations for sunset and/or dinner.
+The restaurant is called Sentido Norte.
+You must call to make reservations.